duritong/ocp-handson-lab/content/index.md

 To give you an easy way to access the cli, OpenShift ships with a built-in web-based Terminal, that allows you to directly execute commands against the API using your account.

 You can start such a Terminal with on the `>_` Symbol in the top menu bar on the right hand side.
 When starting your terminal the first time, you have to choose a base namespace / project with write access to it, that will host the terminal application for you.
-We recommend to create an extra project for it called: `userXY-terminal`.
-Where XY is the number of your user.
-Over the whole tutorial we will reference with userXY to this, pay attention when entering / copying commands.
+When you initially launch the terminal the first time, you are asked for a project to host the terminal.
+Create an extra project for it called: `userXY-terminal`.

+The first time you start a terminal it might take a while.
+Once initialized it will launch much quicker.

 Now let's get familiar with the cli and once the terminal got launched, type: